johntymuriithi/printf/README.md

 12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
 13. Print is the sharpest and the strongest weapon of our party
 14. The flood of print has turned reading into a process of gulping rather than savoring
+15. All the above options work well together.